 Next to the digital presence of your startup, it’s meaningful to build your own personal branding online, which – naturally – strongly relates to your startup.
 After all, you are the brains behind your business!
-Some easy tricks for personal branding: share content which you can identify with on your LinkedIn account, comment on people’s posts or even create your own occasional blog post.
-The latter is the perfect channel to express the identity of you company.
+Some easy tricks for personal branding: share content that you can identify with on your LinkedIn account, comment on people’s posts, or even create your own occasional blog post.
+The latter is the perfect channel to express the identity of your company.
 Finally, don’t forget to optimize your LinkedIn profile.
 Do you mention your company’s offering?
 Do you have a link to your website?

 1. Write down your mission statement, values and culture

 3. Build a career page or an “About us” page on your website